 Thanksgiving is coming and an easy button would be handy for some sides.
 This grape salad recipe delivers: simple and delicious, it can be assembled in advance.
 No need for the Break Glass and Pull in Case of Panic switch.
 The ingredient list is short.
 Starts with – you guessed it – grapes!
 I like a mix of red and green grapes, just for appearance’s sake.
 There are different ways to handle the grapes.
 Some like the grapes whole, which certainly makes prep time a snap, but I like the approach taken by Country Living, which is to cut at

 November 9 is the anniversary of the demolition of the Berlin Wall, a pivotal event in world history.
 It seems only fitting to mark this occasion with something German.
 My first thought was to make a sauerkraut meal (“Crickets, crickets. . .”).
 Then, I switched directions and got a much more enthusiastic reaction: German Chocolate Cake! (“Massive applause, standing ovation!!!. . .”).
 Ironically, this cake has nothing to do with Germany.
 In fact, it’s named after its English-American creator, Sam German.
+It was called Baker’s German Chocolate Cake.
 But we’ll go with it, anyway.
-I found this recipe at recipe-me.com and I like the way it came
+Even without the Germany connection.
+I

 I recently took a wonderful trip to Madagascar and decided to share the experience, and some lemur pictures, here.
 Madagascar is unique, beautiful and primitive.
 The fourth largest island in the world, Madagascar split from the Indian subcontinent about 88 million years ago where native plants and wildlife then evolved in relative isolation.
 An astonishing 90% of Madagascar’s wildlife is found nowhere else on Earth!
 My favorite Madagascar wildlife is the lemur.
 Many people think of the lemur as one species, however, there are actually close to 100 known species, only on this special island.
 I, of course, did not